A Supersymmetric Extension of Axionic Electrodynamics: From Axions and Photons to Axinos and Photinos: A supersymmetric and dynamical model for axions and axion-like particles

 and

-where the axion-like field $a(x)=\alpha(x)+i\beta(x)$ produces the true (pseudoscalar) axion field that we will identify later as $\beta(x)$.
-The fields $\alpha$ and $\psi$ are the scalar and fermionic superpartners of the axion $\beta$, respectively.
-Following the supersymmetry convention, the $\psi$ is called axino. $F(x)$ is again an auxiliary field.
-Finally, one should note that the background field in \cite{Belich_2003} did not add dynamics to the problem.
-However, when it comes to the axion, one expects to deal with a dynamical field.
-Such a requirement is fulfilled as we consider the third term in (\ref{lb}),
+where the axion-like field $a(x)=\alpha(x)+i\beta(x)$ gives rise to the physical (pseudoscalar) axion field.
+Later, we shall justify the identification of $\beta(x)$ with the pseudoscalar axion.
+Then, the fields $\alpha$ and $\psi$ correspond, respectively, to the scalar and fermionic superpartners of the pseudoscalar axion, $\beta$.
+Following the supersymmetry convention, the fermionic field $\psi$ is specifically referred to as the axino, while $\alpha$ is simply called the scalar superpartner of the pseudoscalar axion $\beta$. $H(x)$ is again an auxiliary field.

+To conclude, we introduce the kinetic term for the superfield that accommodates the axion.
+This requirement is satisfied by considering the third term in (\ref{lb}) to be,

 where $m_a$ and $m_a^*$ are mass parameters, and $f$ and $f^*$ are self-interaction parameters.